Florida Gators face the Longwood Lancers on 3-game win streak - WTOP News

 BOTTOM LINE: Florida is looking to extend its three-game win streak with a victory over Longwood.

-The Lancers are 2-2 in road games.
-Longwood ranks second in the Big South giving up 58.5 points while holding opponents to 40.2% shooting.
+The Lancers are 2-2 on the road.
+Longwood is the leader in the Big South scoring 14.2 fast break points per game.

 Florida’s average of 5.3 made 3-pointers per game this season is just 0.8 more made shots on average than the 4.5 per game Longwood allows.
-Longwood averages 70.6 points per game, 3.4 more than the 67.2 Florida allows to opponents.
+Longwood has shot at a 40.4% clip from the field this season, 3.0 percentage points greater than the 37.4% shooting opponents of Florida have averaged.

-TOP PERFORMERS: Liv McGill is scoring 16.1 points per game with 3.7 rebounds and 5.6 assists for the Gators.
+TOP PERFORMERS: Jeriah Warren is shooting 32.7% from beyond the arc with 1.8 made 3-pointers per game for the Gators, while averaging 15.9 points and 2.1 steals.

-Kiki McIntyre is scoring 10.3 points per game and averaging 3.8 rebounds for the Lancers.
+Kiki McIntyre is averaging 10.3 points, 3.4 assists and 3.6 steals for the Lancers.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.